cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 #### 1) Do Not Use When Readability is Important

 Ultimately, this API is not maintenance-friendly.
 Your scenario should demand *very* high performance and your code should be well-factored with unit tests.
-There are many reasonable alternatives that are more readable:
+There are many alternatives that are more readable:

-* `String.Format()` or **String Interpolation** when generating simple strings with dynamic values.
+* **Format** or **String Interpolation** when generating simple strings with dynamic values.
-* `StringBuilder` when creating strings in a loop.
+* **StringBuilder** when creating strings that require a loop.
-* `String.Concat()` or a simple `+` when you just need to combine two strings.
+* **Concat** or a simple `+` when you just need to combine a small number of strings.

 #### 2) Do Not Use When Culture is Important

-`String.Format()`, **String Interpolation**, and most `ToString()` methods respect cultural formatting options.
-This gives your code the crucial ability to adapt to culture-specific date, numeral, and other formats. `String.Create()` does not offfer any support for these APIs on its own, and attempting to mimic the behavior in your own code would often require allocating additional strings, thus defeating the purpose of using `String.Create()`.
-Your
+**Format**, **String Interpolation**, and most `ToString()` methods respect cultural formatting options.
+This gives your code the crucial ability to adapt to culture-specific date, numeral, and other formats without having to provide that complex logic yourself. **Create** does not offer any support for these APIs on its own, and attempting to mimic the behavior in your own code would often require allocating additional strings anyway, thus defeating the purpose of using **Create**.

 #### 3) (Probably) Do Not Use When the Output is for Humans

-OK.
 This situation is a bit subjective.
-The reason I would not recommend using this for human-readable formatting is because humans **tend to want things to change**.
-Since formatting using the **Create** method is extremely verbose, any changes are likely to cause increases in complexity and verbosity, thereby creating additional technical debt.
+The reason I would not recommend using **Create** for human-readable formatting is because humans **tend to want things to change**.
+Since formatting using the **Create** method is extremely verbose, any changes are likely to cause increases in complexity, and thereby generate technical debt.
 In my opinion, the best usage of **Create** is on machine-readable strings or more generalized string-writing APIs (such as **String.Format**) that are unlikely to change in the future.
-As is often the case in software development, the specifics of your situation are the most important, but I think is a good general rule to avoid this for any code you anticipate having to re-write in the future.
+As is often the case in software development, the specifics of your situation are the most important, but I think is a good general rule to avoid this for any code you anticipate modifying frequently in the future.

 ### Conclusion